 gestation related events

 postpartum uterus - still larger than usual

-Uterine leiomyomas, also referred as uterine fibroids, are benign tumours of myometrial origin and are the most common solid benign uterine neoplasms.
+Uterine leiomyomas, also referred as uterine fibroids, are benign tumors of myometrial origin and are the most common solid benign uterine neoplasms.
 Commonly an incidental finding on imaging, they rarely cause a diagnostic dilemma.
-There are various medical, surgical and interventional treatme...
+There are various medical, surgical and interventional treatmen...

-Uterine leiomyosarcomas are malignant uterine tumours that arises from the myometrium.
+Uterine leiomyosarcomas are malignant uterine tumors that arises from the myometrium.
 The uterus is the commonest location for a leiomyosarcoma.

-Uterine lipoleiomyomas result from degeneration of smooth muscle cells in an ordinary leiomyoma and represent a rare benign tumour of the uterus 1.
+Uterine lipoleiomyomas result from degeneration of smooth muscle cells in an ordinary leiomyoma and represent a rare benign tumor of the uterus 1.